2017 Recipient of The Global Ageing Network for Excellence in Applied Research Award

 WHAT’S HAPPENING!

 NATIONAL AGING CONFERENCE COMING TO ATLANTIC CANADA: CAG 2026, Crossing Currents: Navigating Aging through Collaboration and Coordinated Action will be held on October 15-17, 2026 in Charlottetown, Prince Edward Island, at the Delta Hotels Prince Edward.
-Registration is expected to open in August.
+The full program is available and registration is now open with early bird rates until Sept 18.
 For more information go to: https://cag2026.ca/

-NSCA LAUNCHES NEW PROJECT TO ADDRESS AGEISM: A new project is underway at the Centre that will produce a series of audio podcasts on topics that will offer a fresh perspective on aging.
+NSCA TO RELEASE 1ST PODCAST IN SEPTEMBER: A new project is underway at the Centre that will produce a series of audio podcasts on topics that will offer a fresh perspective on aging.
 The project is expected to produce 9 podcasts over the next year featuring researchers and older adults and aimed to encourage a more engaged dialogue about the experience of growing older.
-Stay tuned for information on podcast releases.
-Many thanks to the Entente Foundation for supporting this innovative work.
+1st podcast expected to be released in September explores the richness of later life.
+Stay tuned for launch of the podcast webpage with more information on the podcast series.

 SCHOLARSHIPS AND ASSISTANTSHIPS AVAILABLE: Full time students pursuing a thesis-based graduate degree in the Mount’s Department of Aging and Family Science or Applied Human Nutrition with a research focus in an area related to long-term care are encouraged to apply for scholarships and assistantship opportunities (up to $10,000 per year) made possible by the Shannex-MSVU Partnership.
 Contact the respective department for more information about eligibility and application process for these funding opportunities.
 More: https://www.msvu.ca/shannex-donates-500000-to-msvu-for-healthy-aging-research-innovation/#HealthyAgingNow